 In this example, users will see an animation and 100 points added to their tally on their screen.
 They will also see the line “You have points!”

 If the user already has points, then it is not necessary to write “>>points = 100” (or another amount other than 100).
 However, you could do this if you wanted to the user to have a point tally that you set and control.
-The below example could also work though to manipulate points.
+The below example shows another method of manipulating points.

 *question: Click the number of points you want